Design0r/render_vault/README.md

 ### Description

-Render Vault is A Maya Asset Browser for Materials, Models, Ligtsets, HDRIs and more.
+Render Vault is A Maya Asset Browser for Materials, Models, Lightsets, HDRIs and more.

 ### Requirements